 James: That’s right.
 So now you’re the chairman of Intuit.
 You founded it in 1983, a long time ago.
 It’s got a market capital of more than 70 billion, every year just keeps getting better.
 Did Intuit have network effects at the beginning, and does it have network effects now?

 Scott: Yeah.
 For all of my work and study of them, we don’t have the strength in network effect position that I wish we had.
 So we’re a paradigm difference that allowed us to beat the competitors in the ’80s and early ’90s.
 Then we have enough scale … we have some scale advantages.
-Then in QuickBooks, we have developed a degree of I’d say a moderate network effect.
+Then in QuickBooks accounting software, we have developed a degree of I’d say a moderate network effect.
 In that, accountants know QuickBooks and prefer it so they recommend to their clients.
 There’s more bookkeepers who know QuickBooks, so they recommend to their clients.
 It’s easier for the client to work with an accountant if you’re on QuickBooks because they use QuickBooks.
 So we would have a moderate network effect advantage.
 I would qualify that as-

 James: It’s probably not a protocol network advantage, which is a direct network.
 But it’s something like that, which is that there’s some sort of standardization through the labor pool that’s taking place.